45+ Sewing Hacks That Everyone Needs In Their Kit

 Secure Your Buttons

-Buttons make the attire look fabulous.
+Buttons can make any piece of clothing look fabulous.
 And losing a button is losing a lifeline of your dress.
-Don’t get tense, as this hack will surely help you out in keeping your buttons intact for longer and stop their thread from fraying.
+Don’t get tense, as this hack will surely help you out in keeping your buttons where they are meant to be for longer.

 Organize Your Trim

-Trims are applied ornaments, such as gimp, passementerie, ribbon, or ruffle that you use to enhance the beauty of the attire.
+Trims are applied notions and haberdashery, such as gimp, passementerie, ribbon, or ruffles that you use to enhance the overall look of an item of clothing.
 Most of the time, they are very thin, and you need to keep them safe so they won’t get tangled.

 Gathering Fabric Easily

-When you are making a garment with many pleats in it, such as a skirt or a vest, you need to gather fabric very quickly.
-And the fabric used for these garments is usually too hard or stiff to be messed with easily.
+When you are making a garment with many gathers in it, such as a skirt waistband or a vest neckline, you need to gather fabric very quickly.
+And the fabric used for these garments is usually too hard or stiff to be manipulated easily.

 Organize Your Sewing Pins & Needles